1960 Valdivia earthquake: Impact in the countryside

 The tsunami that struck the coast of southern Chile destroyed seaside farms, killing numerous livestock and people.
 Barns and industrial structures were destroyed by the quake.
 The dairy industry was among the few industries of the affected zone that received subsidies and investment after the earthquake.
 It received state support through a long-term policy after the earthquake.

 As a result of the earthquake, an international technological cooperation programme was established in the dairy sector.
 More specifically, the German and Danish governments helped to create the Centro Tecnológico de la Leche (the Milk Technological Centre) in the Southern University of Chile.
 The scholar Erik Dahmén believes that the earthquake resulted in a "creative destruction" for farmers of Southern Chile.

 A large area of former pastures and cultivated fields around the lower course of Cruces River was permanently flooded as a result of c.
 2 m of subsidence caused by the earthquake.
 Over the years the new wetlands were colonized chiefly by Egeria densa (luchecillo).
 Egeria densa and other plants created a rich aquatic ecosystem that attracted a permanent bird fauna, notably black-necked swans.
 The protected area of Carlos Anwandter Nature Sanctuary was created in 1981 to protect the ecosystem.

+A whole neighbourhood of Corral, Corral Bajo was wiped by the tsunami, while the nearby upper area, Corral Alto, suffered the loss of about 20 to 30% of its houses.
+Among the material loses were a series stilt houses between Corral Bajo and Amargos.
+After the earthquake many families in Corral relocated to the neighbourhood of La Aguada.

 The economy of the coastal town of Queule had during the 1950s developed significantly.
 Its economy based on fishing, agriculture and industry had grown.
-Queule was connected by road in 1957 to the rest of the country and the town had developed into a balneario.
+Queule was connected by road in 1957 to the rest of the country and the town had developed into a balneario (resort town).
 This era of prosperity ended with the 1960 earthquake.

 Further north the earthquake destroyed numerous houses in the coal-mining town of Lebu.

+The coal mine of Pupunahue suffered severe damage which led to coal production recovering to "acceptable levels" only by 1963.